Tanka Prasad Acharya: Post-revolution political career

 Following the 1951 Revolution, Acharya was released from prison and pardoned by King Tribhuvan.
 For a few years he remained a part of the Nepali Congress as a senior member, however, following disagreements with the Nepali Congress leadership, he split off with Bhadrakali Mishra, another senior politician of the Nepali Congress, and reformed the Nepal Praja Parishad.
 Acharya and the Nepal Praja Parishad were part of Matrika Prasad Koirala's government in 1953, and remained a part of the opposition to the dominant Nepali Congress.

 Premiership

 In 1956, King Mahendra made Acharya Prime Minister.
 During his premiership, the first 5-year plan was started, the Nepal Rastra Bank was created and the Supreme Court was established.
-Acharya's tenure was also seen as a golden age for Nepal for foreign relations, establishing diplomatic relations with many countries and working closely with the Chinese government, primarily seen through the signing of the Economic Assistance Agreement with them on 7 October 1956, with China pledging Rs 60 million to the Nepali government for development.
+Acharya's tenure was also seen as a golden age for foreign relations of Nepal, establishing diplomatic relations with many countries and working closely with the Chinese government, primarily seen through the signing of the Economic Assistance Agreement with them on 7 October 1956, with China pledging Rs 60 million to the Nepali government for development.
 Acharya resigned as Prime Minister in July 1957.